ksdavidc/digitalgardenforJrCoders/src/site/notes/tests and other quirks/Test of scratchblocks.md

 > this is regular text
 >`set [test2 v] to (0)`

-not working on site, but works here
+Also working on site

 > [!scratch]+ this has scratchblocks
->
+>this has a scratchblock codeblock.
 >```scratchblock
 >set [test3 v] to (0)
 >```